Are Video Reasoning Models

 ROVA: Robust Video Alignment

-Figure 2: Overview of ROVA framework
+Figure 2: ROVA Framework Overview

-Motivation: VLMs Fail Under Realistic Perturbations
+VLMs Fail Under Realistic Perturbations

 Figure 1: Failure cases under occlusion and fog